BalthazarBujard/StarGAN-v2/README.md

 In order to recreate the results there are 2 Jupyter Notebooks : train_test and eval_test.
 The first is to train the model and the latter for evaluation.
 Those scripts have a params cell dedicated handling all the hyperparameters of training, the paths to datasets and other parameters.
 The pretrained weights of the two models can be downloaded form this link https://drive.google.com/drive/u/6/folders/12wFJIVgQR2emESxrYf3ML9exeje15126, so you don't need to train the model again, just load the last checkpoint to the model following the eval_test.ipynb protocol and you'll be good to go !

-The last Jupyter Notebook ??? is there to generate the figures and images used in the project report.
+The last Jupyter Notebook **results.ipynb** is there to generate the figures and images used in the project report.

 Contributors : Yang Li, Younes Hamai, Khaled Guedouah and Balthazar Bujard